visit/galaxy-docs/_includes/accommodation.md

 Parameter | Description
 --------- | -----------
-pointOfSalesId | The point of sales identifier. pageSize | Size of the page. page | The page.
+pointOfSalesId | The point of sales identifier. productId | The requested product id.

 ## Product